 It is critical to define Project Types carefully.
 The Project Type most often classifies projects into categories such as Billable, Non-Billable, or Internal.
 In many cases, even more specific Project Types are created to further enhance reporting and filtering in the Unanet application.
 Examples of more detailed Project Types include Billable-FP and Billable-T&M instead of just Billable, and G&A and OH (Overhead) instead of just Internal.
 Project Types are typically a one-time setup.
-Administrators must select whether Project Type is Administrative (Default), Billable, and Active.
-Note that the Billable flag or checkbox in the Admin > Setup > Project Types is a key driver of determining billable amounts and revenue.
+Administrators must select whether Project Type is Administrative (Default), Billable, and/or Active.
+Note that the Billable flag or check box in the Admin > Setup > Project > Project Types is a key driver of determining billable amounts and revenue.

 Project Types are available in conjunction with cost accounts (by expense type) and posting group accounts (for example, labor).

 - Direct projects may at times need to have non-billable work reported.
 An additional Project Type of "Direct-NB" can be set up.
 Tasks can then be set up with the project type of "Direct-NB" and users can be assigned to those tasks in order to track direct work that is not billable.
 Ensure Project Types are set up with enough granularity to be meaningful.